Andrew Cousins

 • Acted for the insurers of a driver in relation to a road traffic collision.
 The case was a rare instance where the coroner had to consider a conclusion of unlawful killing, because of the standard of driving of one of the vehicles.

 • Acted for the healthcare provider in relation to the death of an inmate in prison.
-The prisoner had committed suicide, and issues included addressing the mental health risk assessments and treatment provided to the prisoner.
+The prisoner had committed suicide.
+Issues included addressing the mental health risk assessments and treatment provided to the prisoner.

 • Acted for the employee of a specialist children’s cot supply company in an inquest arising from the death of a disabled toddler.
 Issues around gross negligence manslaughter and tampering with evidence were addressed at the inquest.